augmenting-masterpieces/AugmentM/readme.md

 - run npm install
 - run grunt

-And you website is visible on localhost:3333
+The website is now visible on localhost:3333